 This is fantastic news for those who are particularly concerned about their carbon footprint.
 Eco-friendly drivers can ride all over the place, knowing that their car carries a minimal carbon footprint and has a minimal impact.
-Those looking to purchase this electric vehicle can reserve the futuristic Aptera for just US$100.
+Those looking to purchase this electric vehicle can reserve the futuristic Aptera now.

 Revolutionary sustainability design